Charge fluctuations above $T_\mathrm{CDW}$ revealed by glasslike thermal transport in kagome metals $A$V$_3$Sb$_5$ ($A$ = K, Rb, Cs): Abstract

 \section{Abstract}

-We present heat capacity, electrical and thermal transport measurements of kagome metals \textit{A}V\textsubscript{3}Sb\textsubscript{5} (\textit{A} = K, Rb, Cs).
-In all three compounds, development of short-range charge fluctuations above the charge density wave (CDW) transition temperature $T_\mathrm{CDW}$ strongly scatters phonons via electron-phonon coupling, leading to glasslike phonon heat transport, i.e., phonon thermal conductivity decreases weakly upon cooling.
+We present heat capacity, electrical and thermal transport measurements of kagome metals $A$V$_\mathrm{3}$Sb$_\mathrm{5}$ ($A$ = K, Rb, Cs).
+In the all three compounds, development of short-range charge fluctuations above the charge density wave (CDW) transition temperature $T_\mathrm{CDW}$ strongly scatters phonons via the electron-phonon coupling, leading to the glasslike phonon heat transport, i.e., the phonon thermal conductivity decreases weakly upon cooling.
 Once the long-range charge order sets in below $T_\mathrm{CDW}$, short-range charge fluctuations are quenched, and the typical Umklapp scattering dominated phonon heat transport is recovered.
-The charge-fluctuations-induced glasslike phonon thermal conductivity implies sizable electron-phonon coupling in \textit{A}V\textsubscript{3}Sb\textsubscript{5}.
+The charge-fluctuations-induced glasslike phonon thermal conductivity implies sizable electron-phonon coupling in $A$V$_3$Sb$_5$.